datacamp-content-public/Geophys-Test/chapter1.md

 `@instructions`
-Print the first value in the array
+Print the first value in the array a
 `@hint`

 `@pre_exercise_code`